rldorado/pokepanda/README.md

 - **Vue 3 with TypeScript**: Leveraged for its static typing capabilities, which enhance code quality and maintainability.
 - **PrimeVue and PrimeFlex**: Utilized for rapid and efficient UI construction, ensuring a responsive design.
 - **PokeAPI**: Chosen for its robustness and ease of use, providing a comprehensive data set for Pokémon.

-## Pending Items

-- **Caching API Calls**: Improve performance by caching API responses.
-- **Wireframes**: Create and include wireframes for the solution.
-- **Demo Video**: Record and include a demonstration video of the working solution.
-- **Unit Tests**: Write additional unit and integration tests to ensure application reliability.